 Unfortunately, effective treatments can take anywhere from days to weeks.
-Paw pad injuries and infections are challenging to say the least, because your dog has to walk.
-But walking not only exposes your dog to dirt, germs, bacteria, it also makes them vulnerable to the potential for re-injury, depending on the original problem.
+Injuries and infections in your dog’s paw pads are challenging to say the least because your dog has to walk.
+But walking not only exposes your dog to dirt, germs, and bacteria, it also makes them vulnerable to the potential for re-injury, depending on the original problem.

 Preventing Your Dog’s Red Paws

 There are some things that are impossible to prevent.
 Allergic reactions, for instance.
 There is no way to predict what a dog may or may not respond or have a reaction to.
 The only thing you can do in those cases is damage control and try to remove the offending agent once the allergy is made known.

 But in the case of injuries, contact dermatitis, infections, and boredom, all are things that can easily be addressed and prevented.